 Since 2012, Future Brilliance has been working with student graduates of local organisations such as Turquoise Mountain Foundation, Rupani Foundation and GiZNW to enhance their ability to produce beautifully designed and well-made product for international markets.
 Aayenda Jewelry, a collaborative effort between 36 Future Brilliance course graduates and award-winning international designers, now sells sucessfully at leading retail outlets from the USA to Azerbaijan.
-Production orders for Aayenda are distributed to members of the Aayenda Jewelry Co-Operative by our project partners, Turquoise Mountain, in Kabul.
+Production orders for Aayenda are given to the elected Chairman of the Aayenda Jewelry Co-Operative and distributed to members companies.

 Future Brilliance provides ongoing support to Aayenda Jewelry Co-operative members in the form of technical training and the provision of equipment and tools.
-For instance, in 2014, we sourced and provided world-class gold plating equipment and training to our colleagues at Turquoise Mountain.
+For instance, in 2014, we sourced and provided world-class gold plating equipment and training for jewelry students at Turquoise Mountain.
 In 2015, Storai Stanizai, Aayenda Jewelry Co-operative co-founder received training in the design and development of a new collection – and commemorative medallion for the Kellogg School of Management.
 In the same year, royalties from sales of Aayenda Jewelry funded the completion of a bead-making workshop in the remote Balkh Province, and in 2016, co-operative member companies received marketing and quality control training in Delhi and Jaipur.
 In 2017, member companies received training in Kabul for co-operative management.
 In 2018, co-founders of the co-operative are receiving product development training from an award-winning U.S. jewelry designer.

-The project has been designed to empower Afghan artisans to work their way towards independence, abundance and creativity.
-In future, dividends from Aayenda Jewelry should be a sustainable source of funding for ongoing sector needs, reducing the need for foreign aid.
+The Gemstone and Jewelry project was designed to empower Afghan artisans to work their way towards independence, abundance and creativity.
+In future, dividends from Aayenda Jewelry should be a sustainable source of funding for ongoing training needs, reducing the need for foreign aid to support sector development.

 Purpose: Developing skills, employment, and enterprise opportunities for young women and men—through opportunities in the gemstone and jewelry industry